awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

    + Added `plprofiler` version 4\.1\.
    + Added `pgTAP` version 1\.0\.0\.

-## Version 3\.0, compatible with PostgreSQL 11\.4 \(unsupported\)<a name="AuroraPostgreSQL.Updates.20180305.30"></a>
+## PostgreSQL engine 11\.4, Aurora PostgreSQL release 3\.0 \(unsupported\)<a name="AuroraPostgreSQL.Updates.20180305.30"></a>

 **Note**
 The PostgreSQL engine version 11\.4 with the Aurora PostgreSQL release 3\.0 is no longer supported\.
 To upgrade, see [Upgrading the PostgreSQL DB engine for Aurora PostgreSQL](USER_UpgradeDBInstance.PostgreSQL.md)\.

-This version of Aurora PostgreSQL is compatible with PostgreSQL 11\.4\.
-For more information about the improvements in release 11\.4, see [PostgreSQL release 11\.4](https://www.postgresql.org/docs/11/release-11-4.html)\.
+This release of Aurora PostgreSQL is compatible with PostgreSQL 11\.4\.
+For more information about the improvements in PostgreSQL 11\.4, see [PostgreSQL release 11\.4](https://www.postgresql.org/docs/11/release-11-4.html)\.

-You can find the following improvements in this engine update\.
+You can find the following improvements in this release\.

 **Improvements**

-1. This release contains all fixes, features, and improvements present in [Version 2\.3\.5](#AuroraPostgreSQL.Updates.20180305.235)\.
+1. This release contains all fixes, features, and improvements present in [Aurora PostgreSQL release 2\.3\.5](#AuroraPostgreSQL.Updates.20180305.235)\.

 1. Partitioning – Partitioning improvements include support for hash partitioning, enabling creation of a default partition, and dynamic row movement to another partition based on the key column update\.